Db2-DTE-POC/wxddemo/docs/wxd-ingest.md

 ![Browser](wxd-images/watsonx-new-staging.png)

 You should see the new `staging` schema under `hive_data`.
-You need to repeat the same process again, but this time you are going to add a schema called `ingest` in the `iceberg_minio` catalog.
+You need to repeat the same process again, but this time you are going to add a schema called `ingest` in the `iceberg_data` catalog.

 ![Browser](wxd-images/watsonx-create-ingest.png)